 Mini pigs are way easier to handle and maintain, much hardier, healthier and parasite resistant, much calmer with way better temperaments than standard sized hogs, and in no way do they need as sturdy a shelter or fencing.
 They definitely eat much less feed, about 1/10th that of a standard size pig.
 Two 8 oz. cups of feed per day for a full grown mini is usually plenty of chow to keep them happy and healthy.
 Treats are fine, but make them nutritious snacks like fruits and veggies not salty snacks and junk food.
 Pigs can develop salt poisoning if fed too much salt.
 Babies under 2 months of age can be fed an all natural *premium* quality dog food (free choice).
 This type of dog kibble (lamb & rice formulas are usually pretty good) is ideal piglet starter, but should *not* be fed to a pig beyond 2 months of age.
 From 2 months on an all natural pelleted horse feed or rabbit feed will work well for your piglet.
 The amount of feed consumed by your piglet is highly dependent on their living conditions and activity level.
 A good starting point is 1/2 cup per day and adjust up or down from there.
 If they are ribby, hippy or bony looking, increase their feed.
 If they are pudgy, puffed up or porky looking, then cut back on their feed.
 Just use common sense and good judgement.
 A raw egg stirred into your pigs food about 3 to 4 times a week will do wonders for their general health and their skin health.

-No pig of *any age* should be kept by itself for any extended period of time.
-Pigs are not like dogs or cats.
-Pigs are very, very strong herd instinct animals.
+No pig of *any age* should be kept by itself for an extended period of time.
+Pigs are extremely social animals.
 Piglets less than 3 months old, need to be kept as inside house pigs.
-Young piglets are not like puppies.
-They are more like human babies.
-They need almost constant companionship from either you and your family or a docile house dog if you have one.
-If you are unable to offer them this much attention then you *must* have some kind of appropriate companion animal for them.
+Young piglets are not like puppies or kittens.
+They are more like human babies, needing almost constant companionship from either you and your family or a docile house dog if you have one.
+You need some kind of appropriate companion animal for them if you're unable to offer them an appropriate amount of attention.
 The easiest solution is to purchase two piglets.

 We neuter all of our boy piglets by 14 days old.
 An intact boar is the foulest smelling thing to ever hit your olfactory sense and will hump the daylights out of anything that he decides is his mate.
 We don't spay our female pigs, however.
 We leave that up to you to decide.
 There are so many differing opinions on the subject of spaying.
 We simply choose not to enter the fray.
 We don't see a danger to the animal if she is left intact.
-Plus, there is no bleeding or mess during pig estrus like with a dog, and change in her mood and urination habits is debatable.
-We are of the opinion, why allow a vet to cut your animal open if it is not absolutely necessary?
-The stress caused and the possibility of infection are not worth risking.
+Plus, there is no bleeding or mess during pig estrus like with a dog and a change in her mood and urination habits is debatable.

 Again, mini pigs are easy to care for and very hardy animals.
 However, depending on your location and their living area, they can be prone to mange mite problems.
-If you live in a wooded area or your pig is exposed to this type of environment, you may need to keep him/her on a monthly instead of quarterly ivermectin anti - parasitic schedule.
+If you live in a wooded area or your pig is exposed to this type of environment or you have other house pets, you may need to keep him/her on a monthly instead of quarterly ivermectin anti - parasitic schedule.
 Your baby will receive his/her first dose from us prior to going home with you.

 Please let us know if you have any other questions or if you would like to set up an appointment to come purchase a piglet.